Big Ben on Steelers' woes: QB must be better

 "The quarterback needs to play better," he said.

-Roethlisberger, who was 22 for 39 for 235 yards Sunday in Chicago, has had enough.
+Roethlisberger, who was 22-for-39 for 235 yards Sunday in Chicago, has had enough.

 "I didn't play well enough to win.
 We lost the game because of me, because I didn't play well enough," Roethlisberger said.
 "It's not on anyone else.
 That's how I felt, that's what you've got to do is you've got to own it.
 And I'll own it.